Professor Stephen Owen, Chair of Trustees

 Steve Rogers, Trustee

-Steve Rogers is Senior Development Manager for Cory Environmental where his principal responsibilities include the identification of new growth opportunities and the delivery of complex infrastructure projects.
+Steve Rogers is Senior Development Manager for Enovert Ltd (formerly Cory Environmental Ltd) where his principal responsibilities include the identification of new growth opportunities and the delivery of complex infrastructure projects.
 Prior to joining Cory in 2006, Steve was Finance Director of the renewable energy division of the FTSE 100 company United Utilities plc.
 From its inception in 1994, the company developed, financed and operated over 50 renewable energy projects throughout the UK.

 Elin Tattersall has lived in Gloucestershire since 1990 and has a strong involvement in and knowledge of the community and voluntary sector as Assistant Chief Executive of Gloucesteshire Rural Community Council (GRCC).
 She is also a voluntary sector mentor and assessor.
 Elin is particularly interested in projects that contribute to a sense of place and growth in community spirit.

 Andrew Bluett is a self-employed Chartered Surveyor and has spent the last 30 years working in the licensed retail sector (Pubs and Bars).
 Outside the world of work, Andrew has been a life-long ornithologist and amateur naturalist, and is the Honorary Membership Secretary of the Gloucestershire Naturalists' Society.
 He is particularly interested in the recording, reporting and conservation of species, especially where that involves the interaction between wildlife and human interests and has been very active in recent years researching the history, and in surveying and monitoring the bird life of Gloucestershire.